evmos/evmos/CONTRIBUTING.md

        if you are eager and do not get a prompt response, feel free to dive on in!
     4. Follow standard Github best practices:
         1. Fork the repo
-        2. Branch from the HEAD of `development`(For core developers working within the evmos repo, to ensure a clear ownership of branches, branches must be named with the convention `{moniker}/{issue#}-branch-name`).
+        2. Branch from the HEAD of `development`(For core developers working within the Hazlor repo, to ensure a clear ownership of branches, branches must be named with the convention `{moniker}/{issue#}-branch-name`).
         3. Make commits
         4. Submit a PR to `development`